mkobuolys/flutter-design-patterns/assets/markdown/iterator.md

 }
 ```

-- _BreadthFirstTreeCollection_ - a tree collection class which stores the graph object and implements the _createIterator()_ method to create an iterator which uses the breadth-first algorithm to traverse the graph.
+- _BreadthFirstTreeCollection_ - a tree collection class that stores the graph object and implements the _createIterator()_ method to create an iterator which uses the breadth-first algorithm to traverse the graph.

 ```
 class BreadthFirstTreeCollection implements ITreeCollection {